filebrowser/filebrowser/caddy/filemanager/README_NEW.md

 To start using this plugin you just need to go to the [download Caddy page](https://caddyserver.com/download) and choose `filemanager` in the directives section.
 For further information on how Caddy works refer to [its documentation](https://caddyserver.com/docs).

-The default credentials are `admin` for the user and the password.
-It is highy recommended to change this after logging in for the first time and to use HTTPS.
-In the web interface, you can create more users and define their own permissions.
+The default credentials are `admin` for both the user and the password.
+It is highy recommended to change them after logging in for the first time and to use HTTPS.
+You can create more users and define their own permissions using the web interface.

 ## Syntax